Zhiyuanlu000217/cst8918-final-project/remix-weather-app/README.md

 ```

 ## Deployment
-The application is automatically deployed via GitHub Actions to Azure AKS clusters.
+The application is automatically deployed via GitHub Actions to Azure AKS clusters. # Trigger workflows